oktadev/okta-blog/_source/blog/setup.md

 ## Configuration Options

-Supported values for `type`: spa, web, native, service, and jhipster
+Supported values for `type`: spa, web, native, service, token, and jhipster

 Other parameters you can pass in: